2017 1

 La Lagune

-It's evident to me that La Lagune's been and still is an underestimated wine by wine critics.
-I'm really in love with wines from this property, especially since the 2005 vintage.
+La Lagune's been underestimated wine by wine critics.
+I'm in love with this property's wines, especially since the 2005 vintage.
 During my visit to L.L. at the beginning of April and meeting L.L.'s cellarmaster Maylis de Laborderie, I tasted 2016-2015-2014 vintages.

 2015 is special, and very few journalists have mentioned that there were two different cuvées to taste last year during primeur.
 Normal one with a blend of 65% C.S. + 30% Merlot + 5% Petit Verdot and one with more C.S. from different parcels.
-The latter had more power, depth and acidity than the usual one.
+The latter had more power, depth, and acidity than usual.
 It was then.

 2017 3